aaron-grau/curic/react/projects/pokedex/pokedex_i.md

 });
 ```

-Now you should see your list of pokémon whenever you refresh the page.
+Now you should see your list of pokemon whenever you refresh the page.
 Go ahead
 and remove all other extraneous action creators, constants, and code snippets
 used for testing from our entry point if you haven't already. **Show a TA that your pokemon React components render before moving on!**